yokurang/mechanised-reasoning/week-02/README.md

 (* Task 2: Prove that refactoring preserves evaluation. *)

+[x]
 Proposition refactor_is_idempotent :
   forall (ae : arithmetic_expression),
       evaluate (refactor ae) = evaluate (refactor (refactor ae)).

 That's not the definition of idempotency.

+[ ] We still need to polish the unit tests to show that refactor is conditionally idempotent and add this in the comments in one of the tasks.

 -----